Frequently Asked Questions - Common questions

 UNC Charlotte Legal Department FERPA web site

-- Hand Dr. Conrad the signed permission form.
+- Send Dr. Conrad a pdf of the signed permission form.

 - Provide Dr. Conrad the detail of the reference (college application,